Creating opportunities for talented young people to start careers in the Highlands and Islands that support our low carbon future

 Interns will be hosted by organisations in the Highlands and Islands which are active in these areas of work.
 Selection, employment and management of an intern will be the responsibility of the host organisation.
 Initiation of the internship could come from the host organisation, or the young person who might approach a potential host to apply on their behalf.

 The Pebble Trust will offer grants of up to £10,000 for each internship and up to 100% of the internship costs.
-Internships must last at least 12 weeks and hosts must pay interns no less than the national living wage.
+Internships must last at least 12 weeks and hosts must pay interns no less than the real living wage.

 The application should clearly set out what the intern would do (i.e a clear project or structured engagement in a range of work) & how it would benefit the intern and the organisation.